algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 sudo make install
 ```

 Your plugins are installed.
 They may not be installed in the directory `/usr/lib/nagios/plugins`.
-In this case , search for where they are (`whereis nagios` for example) and edit the file `/usr/local/etc/alignak/arbiter_cfg/resource.d/paths.cfg` accordingly.
+In this case , search for where they are (`whereis nagios` for example) and edit the file `/usr/local/etc/alignak/arbiter_cfg/resource.d/paths.cfg` accordingly:

 ```bash
 vi /usr/local/etc/alignak/arbiter_cfg/resource.d/paths.cfg